-Find markets and craft shows that fit your brand and product in your area.
-Prepare a list of questions to ask customers, such as their color preferences and what competing products they are using.
-In the early stages, test different price points to see what works best for your product.
+Search for markets and craft shows in your area to find ones that fit well with your brand and product.
+Consider having a set of questions ready to ask customers, such as their preferences on color and flavor, and what if any competing products they might currently be using.

 One final point all entrepreneurs should keep in mind is to not let validation turn into procrastination.
 Doing the initial legwork to validate your product is undeniably useful: it will give you the confidence necessary to put yourself out there, and it can help you avoid costly mistakes, saving you time and money.

-The truth is every business owner has to learn as they go, and trying to perfectly predict how everything will play out just delays you from shipping and selling the right product.
+The truth is every business owner has to learn as they go, and trying to perfectly predict how everything will play out just delays you from shipping and selling a real product.
 Dipping your toes in the water can teach you a lot, but all of your research and analysis is ultimately just a lead up to that pivotal moment when you finally dive in.

 Shopify Academy Course: Sell Your Homemade Goods Online

 Have a product you’re ready to sell?
 The Kular family shares their experience building a business around mom’s recipe book.
 From selling one-on-one to reaching the aisles of Whole Foods.Enroll for free